Player Safety Resources

 A concussion is a type of brain injury that changes the way your brain functions regularly, generally caused by a bump or blow to the head.
 A concussion can also be caused by a fall or blow to the body that results in the head and brain quickly moving back and forth.

 It is very important that you and your team can recognize symptoms of a concussion, because a repeat concussion (a second concussion sustained before an individual recovers from the first) can greatly increase the likelihood of longer term problems.
 A certified healthcare professional should evaluate each and every athlete after a major fall and/or blow to the head.
 The U.S. Centers for Disease Control has many valuable resources available for athletes, parents, and coaches.
 This brochure is a good place to start, but you should review all the CDC’s available information before your season begins.
+Please note that all USQ certified coaches are required to complete a NFHS concussion training session.
+This resource and more are available below.

 Please also familiarize yourself with the Concussion Recognition and Response app.